AforOdoma/terraform-beginner-bootcamp-2023/README.md

 `.terraform` directory contains binaries of terraform providers.

+## Issues with Creating an S3 bucket
+I kept getting errors while trying to create an S3 bucket so I edited my bucket name to use a dash instead of an underscore.
+I used an article on [Troubleshooting: Error After Creating S3 Bucket with Terraform](https://saturncloud.io/blog/troubleshooting-error-after-creating-s3-bucket-with-terraform).
+Scrolled to
+[Step 1: Verify the S3 Bucket Name](https://saturncloud.io/blog/troubleshooting-error-after-creating-s3-bucket-with-terraform/#step-1-verify-the-s3-bucket-name) to compare with a version of a correct code.

 ## Issues with Terraform Cloud Login and Gitpod workspace

 I was able to successfully run the entire project twice.
 My laptop froze when I was almost done.
 I had to re- run everything.
-While I had issues trying to run 'terrafor login' in the first instance, the second instance was a smooth sail.
+While I had issues trying to run 'terrafor login' in the first instance, the second instance was a smooth sail after I generated the token.

 In the first instance, when attempting to run 'terraform login' it will lunch in bash a wiswing view to generate a token.
 However, it does not as expected in Gitpod VSCode in the browser.
 The work around is to mannually generate token